-Objectives, Targets, Indicators Implications for Plan and SA The SA should aim to protect all levels of biodiversity not just the most valued sites and the SA objectives should reflect this.
+Objectives, Targets, Indicators Implications for Plan and SA Ensures biodiversity considerations are embedded in all main sectors of economic activity.
+(It is the principal means by which the government will comply with duties under section 74 of the CRoW Act).
+The SA should aim to protect all levels of biodiversity not just the most valued sites and the SA objectives should reflect this.